-The good news is that with a healthy lifestyle - including regular physical activity, making healthy food choices and being a healthy weight - you can reduce your risk of type 2 diabetes by almost 60%.
+The good news is that with a healthy lifestyle - including regular physical activity, making healthy food choices and being a healthy weight - you can almost halve your risk of type 2 diabetes.
+There are programs available to support you to reduce your risk of type 2 diabetes after gestational diabetes.
+You can join a diabetes prevention program in your state or territory.